 Anyone regularly going on the hills should attend a basic First Aid course.
 Many situations that arise can be easily dealt with quickly and such courses will help you to manage more serious situations whilst help is on the way.
 First Aid courses and the excellent the Summer Mountain Leader Award cover emergency situations in varying degrees of depth.
 Alternatively, spending time on a voluntary basis with a Mountain Rescue team can be very rewarding and much will be learned in a very short time.

 - Stay calm.
-Emergency situations are generally quite traumatic, but nothing is gained by losing your head.
+Emergency situations are traumatic, but nothing is gained by losing your head.